Welcome. My name is Victor Hoornweg (1985). I am a writer with a background in philosophy and statistics.

-In my research, these fields of study can hardly be distinguished.
+In my writing, these fields of study can hardly be distinguished.
 This may come as no surprise, because the question of what conclusions can be drawn from a set of observations is pivotal to both philosophy of science and statistics.
-Moreover, when working on an essay about whether a dream can be a work of art, I noticed that the problems one encounters in defining dreams and art are not so different from problems associated with defining the foundations of statistics, where claims regarding a data set are often grounded on 'private beliefs' and 'objective criteria'.
+When working on an essay about whether a dream can be a work of art, I noticed that the problems one encounters in defining dreams and art are not so different from problems associated with defining the foundations of statistics, where claims regarding a data set are often grounded on 'private beliefs' and 'objective criteria'.
 My views about statistics underwent further changes when I began to dismantle a philosophical theory of emotion that I had been developing for some years, where probabilities played a large role.
-The book Science: Under Submission, which argues in favor of a tolerant approach towards alternative views of doing and discussing research, is the last of a series.
+The book Science: Under Submission, which promotes a tolerant approach towards alternative views of doing and discussing research, is the last of a series.
 In the future, I plan to go back in time and revisit theories of art, dreams, and emotion.To give a summary of my cv, I obtained a Liberal Arts and Sciences degree (cum laude ) at University College Utrecht, a Master's degree in Econometrics (cum laude ) at Erasmus University Rotterdam, and a Master's degree in Philosophy (cum laude ) at Utrecht University.
 In 2018, I received a PhD in Econometrics from Erasmus University Rotterdam and the Tinbergen Institute for the dissertation A Tradeoff in Econometrics.
 Next to doing research, I am the co-founder and chairman of a non-profit organization called Stichting BijlesBureau.com, which uses its revenues from paying customers to offer free homework guidance to less privileged pupils.
 I love to play sports, read, and write.